whoami-anoint/Talking-Pytom/README.md

 ````

 ## Usage
-Simple funny projects with python can used as virtual friend.
+Simple funny project with python can used as virtual friend.

 @anoint.02